dcfrancisco/OCC-Webservices-in-Hybris/README.md

 # OCC Webservices in Hybris

 This project is based on the blog post: [OCC Webservices in Hybris](https://community.sap.com/t5/crm-and-cx-blogs-by-members/occ-webservices-in-hybris/ba-p/13525173).
-It demonstrates the setup of OCC Webservices in SAP Hybris, extending it with a **many-to-many relationship** between **Teachers and Subjects**.
+It demonstrates the setup of OCC Webservices in SAP Commerce Cloud.
+The project implements a **Students API** that fetches student details using **FlexibleSearch Queries**.

 ## 📌 Features

 - Exposes REST endpoints using **OCC Webservices**
 - Implements **Students API** with GET requests
-- Demonstrates **Many-to-Many Relationship** with **Teachers and Subjects**
 - Uses **FlexibleSearch Queries** to fetch relationships

 ---